ricardoamaro/docker-drupal/README.md

 =============

 This repo contains a recipe for making a [Docker](http://docker.io) container for Drupal, using Linux, Apache and MySQL.
-To build, make sure you have Docker [installed](http://www.docker.io/gettingstarted/),
+To build, make sure you have Docker [installed](http://www.docker.io/gettingstarted/).

+This will try to go in line with [Drupal automated-testing](https://drupal.org/automated-testing).

 ## kill any running docker daemon
 ```